ColeAmparo/ColeAmparo.github.io/essays/software.md

 ### Getting better at Javascript

-As I said in my last technical essay, Javascript is such a versatile language, that is used a lot in software engineering.
+As I said in my last technical essay, Javascript is such a versatile language that is used a lot in software engineering.
 In this class I hope to learn about what makes Javascript better than C/Java and be able to apply it in my own programming.

-### Find interest in solving problems

-Software engineering can be frustrating, even the little bit I have done as an undergrad has made me rethink about the career path I am going into.
-I want to gain better understanding of a language to the point where I see a problem and instead of getting frustrated, I am interested in finding a solution.

 ## Conclusion
+In conclusion as the world becomes more technologically advanced the more software engineers are going to be necessary.
+I want to be a part of the technological revolution, which is why I want to find a field that I am interested and start creating.
+As I am a little fish in the ocean that is software engineering I am very eager to start an internship and learn as much as I can.